Overview minors 2021/2022

 |MSc Embedded Systems

 The faculty of EEMCS keeps a close look at the quality of the education that they offer and CH tries to aid them as much as possible.
 We try to pick up as much feedback or complaints from students as possible and we are in close contact with both the faculty support staff as well as the teaching staff.

 W.I.S.V. `Christiaan Huygens’ has two Commissioners of Education, Louise Zwep and Raoul Bruens for Applied Mathematics Affairs and Computer Science Affairs respectively.
 Throughout the year, they are committed to maintaining and improving the quality of the education.
 In order to do this, they are part of the Board of Studies for their respective studies.
 They always try to ensure that the opinion of the students is heard in these boards.
 One of the main responsibilities of the Commissioners of Education is to make sure that information gets from the faculty to the students.
 If anything changes in the examination rules or the curriculum, CH makes sure that this news reaches the students.
-One example of information that CH provides to the students is the always up-to-date exam archive CHoice.
+One example of information that CH provides to the students is the always up-to-date Exam ArCHive.